syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 N> If the `DocumentPath` property value is not provided, the PDF Viewer (Next Gen) component will be rendered without loading a PDF document.
 Users can then use the open option from the toolbar to browse and open a PDF as required.

-### Run the MAUI PDF Viewer (Next Gen) component in Windows
+## Run on Windows

-* Run the sample in Windows Machine mode, and it will run Blazor MAUI in Windows.
+Run the sample in Windows Machine mode, and it will run Blazor MAUI in Windows.

 ![Run Windows machine](GettingStarted_images/windows-machine_maui.png)